Parita-Vyas/Style-Transfer/README.md

 You can change the value of style_weight, content_weight and learning_rate to get desired output.

-You can experiment with various combinations of the content and style images to create unique and interesting outputs.
-Enjoy exploring the possibilities!
+You can experiment with various combinations of the content and style image to create unique and interesting outputs.
+Enjoy exploring the possibilities!!